• Skip to primary navigation

 Homemade Circuit Projects

-Build a 2-Stage Mains Power Stabilizer Circuit – Whole House
+2-Stage Mains AC Voltage Stabilizer Circuit

-Last Updated on December 31, 2018 by Swagatam 20 Comments
+Last Updated on January 2, 2024 by Swagatam 29 Comments

 Introduction

-In this power stabilizer circuit, one relay is wired to select the high or the low tap from the stabilizer transformer at some particular voltage level; whereas the second relay keeps the normal mains voltage switched in, but the moment there’s a voltage fluctuation it toggles and selects the appropriate HOT tap via the first relay contacts.
+In this power stabilizer circuit, one relay is wired to select the high or the low tap from the stabilizer transformer at some particular voltage level; whereas the second relay keeps the normal mains voltage switched in.

 A simple power stabilizer circuit discussed here is very easy to build and yet is able to provide a 2-stage correction of the input mains.